gmph/grahambot/README.md

 Log in to Telegram and message [@grahambot](http://telegram.me/grahambot) – see what he can do!

+### Licence

+GrahamBot is provided under an Apache 2.0 licence.
+You may use the code as you wish under the same open licence, provided you give attribution, make your changes clear, and keep all copyright notices.
+Go and tinker with it!

 ### About Graham

 This project was created by Graham Macphee, a Designer and Front-end Developer from Scotland.
 You can follow him on Twitter [@gmph](http://twitter.com/gmph) to stay updated with little projects like this.
 Have a lovely day!